chlenc/ICTBIT-task/README.md

 ## `EditUser`

+- On component load, if no user information alrady exists, query this API `https://randomuser.me/api` and display some of the user's information.
+- Create button that calls the API without refreshing the page.
 - Component should allow editing of user's name and age.
+- Store current user information in browser local storage.
+Load information on page load, if exists.
+- Create button to clear all user information.

 ## `DisplayUsername`

 Component should display the user's username.

 - Username = user.name + user.age (Example: Eric30, Moshe25, Chaim42)
+- Only the first 10 chars of a name should be used in the username.
+- Ensure that the first letter of the username is capital, and that rest of the letter are lowercase.
-- Changes in the user's name and age should be automatically reflected in this component utilziing MobX reactivity.
+- Changes in the user's name and age should be automatically reflected in this component utilizing MobX reactivity.

 # MongoDB/Mongoose